polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/offchain-workers/offchain-local-storage.md

    In the above code, a persistent local storage is defined using [`StorageValueRef::persistent()`](https://paritytech.github.io/substrate/latest/sp_runtime/offchain/storage/struct.StorageValueRef.html#method.persistent) which is identified by `pallet::my-storage` key.
    The key is in a byte array type instead of a `str` type.
-   This local storage is persisted and shared across runs of the off-chain workers.
+   This local storage is persisted and shared across runs of the offchain workers.

 1. Check if the storage contains a cached value.